Admission to the Teacher Education Program

-- Demonstrate writing proficiency by earning a grade of C- or higher in English 101 - Expository Writing or by placing out of the course.
+- Demonstrate writing proficiency by earning a grade of C- or higher in English 101 or by placing out of the course,

-- Demonstrate mathematics competency by earning a grade of C- or higher in Mathematics 118 (majors) or beginning with the class of 2011 by earning a grade of C- or higher in a four semester hour course that fulfills the general education math requirement, course designated by a “Q” (minors).
+- Demonstrate mathematics competency by earning a grade of C- or higher in Mathematics 118 (majors) or by earning a grade of C- or higher in a four semester hour course that fulfills the general education math requirement, course designated by a “Q” (minors).
 Note: In special circumstances, the Department will accept petitions to the math requirement for minors, using a passing score of 175 on the Praxis I test as an alternative.

-- Education 111 - Human Development & Learning Theory: Birth through Middle Childhood or, Education 112 - Human Development & Learning Theory: Middle Childhood thr Young Adult;
+Education 111 - Human Development & Learning Theory: Birth through Middle Childhood or, Education 112 - Human Development & Learning Theory: Middle Childhood through Young Adult;

-Applicants may apply for admission during the semester they are completing the last coursework requirements required for admission.
+Students may apply for admission during the semester they are completing the last coursework requirement prerequisites.
 Applications for admission are due in the Education Department office by the end of the fifth week of the semester and are acted upon by the Department before advising week.

 Applicants will be informed prior to advising week of their status concerning admission to the program and whether they have approval to proceed in registering for advanced coursework in education.
-Prior to admission to the teacher education program, applicants may enroll only in 100- and 200-level education courses.
-Applicants denied admission may reapply once.
+Prior to admission to the Teacher Education Program, applicants may enroll only in 100- and 200-level education courses.
+Applicants denied admission may reapply once, provided that the circumstances contributing to the initial denial have been addressed.
 Applicants denied a second time are not permitted to reapply.

 Once admitted to the Education program, students are required to purchase a Taskstream account that will follow them through senior year and one year after graduation.